Portuguese language in Asia: CPLP

 Various regions in Asia have expressed interest in participating in the Community of Portuguese-speaking Countries (the CPLP).
 The Malaysian state of Malacca, Macau, and the Indian state of Goa have all applied for observer or associate member status and are awaiting the permission of the Malaysian, Chinese, and Indian governments, respectively.
 East Timor joined the CPLP shortly after its independence at the turn of the 21st century.
-Indonesia, South Korea and Taiwan has also expressed interest in joining the CPLP.
+Indonesia, South Korea and Taiwan have also expressed interest in joining the CPLP.

 Instituto Camões

-The Instituto Camões maintains language centres in Macau, Goa, Busan and Dili.
+The Instituto Camões maintains language centres in Macau, Goa, Busan, Tokyo and Dili.

 Local norms and phonology

 In Asia, Standard European Portuguese (português-padrão) forms the basis for the written and spoken norm, exclusively to East Timor and Macau.